DLittlefield81/DLittlefield81/README.md

   <br/>

   <p>
- MERN Full Stack Developer graduate from the University of Toronto, with extensive WordPress knowledge. <br />
- Experienced in process improvements, mentoring, problem-solving, collaboration, and strong communication skills. <br />
- Dedicated to optimizing productivity, efficiency and service quality across various environments. <br />
- Always eager to learn new technologies. <br />
- I see unique opportunities for innovation during times of crisis or change. <br />
- The more complicated a problem is, the more excited I get. <br />
- I love asking, "What if we tried doing this another way?"
+My name is Dennis, and I'm a MERN Full Stack Developer graduate from the University of Toronto.
+I'm an experienced problem-solver with an eye for process improvement and an unwavering dedication to optimizing productivity and efficiency.
+I'm passionate about technology and continuously work to stay at the forefront of new and emerging trends.

+My WordPress expertise is an asset to any team, as I have a strong understanding of the platform.
+I'm a great collaborator, with strong communication skills, and I'm always looking to mentor those around me.
+Complex challenges energize me, and I'm excited by the prospect of developing creative solutions.

+My commitment to service quality and understanding of the power of technology has helped me positively impact many environments.
+I can bring this same level of enthusiasm and innovation to any team.
 </p></div>

 <div align="center">